tinyield/jayield/README.md

 ## Example

-An auxiliary `collapse()`, which merges series of adjacent elements is written with JAYield as in the following example:
+An auxiliary `collapse()` method, which merges series of adjacent elements is written with JAYield in the following way:

 ```java
 static <U> Traversable<U> collapse(Series<U> src) {